 Once the firmware has been installed and provisioned by the install script, it is ready to use with any software that supports RNodes, including Reticulum.
 The device can be used with Reticulum by adding an RNodeInterface to the configuration.

 5.2.2 Supported Boards and Devices

-To create one or more RNodes, you will need to obtain supported development boards or completed devices.
-The following boards and devices are supported by the auto-installer.
+To create one or more RNodes, you will need to obtain supported development boards.
+The following boards are supported by the auto-installer.

 LilyGO T-Beam Supreme